PlatzKiecker/docs/README.md

 ##### Restaurant Information

 The name of the restaurant can be entered in this area.
 You can also set a default value for the booking duration in hours by entering a number or using the up/down buttons. <br>
 Note: name and default booking duration are required fields.
+Both fields are filled out automatically after creating an account, but can be changed according to the users wishes. <br> The default booking duration is set to 2 hours after registering.

 ![Restaurant Information](images/restaurant_information.png)